oceanthunder/ATmega328/Lucretia/README.md

 ---

 ### Demo
-Here’s a demo of a text being converted into Morse code:
+Here’s a demo of a text being converted into Morse code (may take a while to load):
 ![Arduino blinking Morse code](dontwanttonameitonwhatitis.gif)

 ---